iivek/collaborative-jupyter/README.md

-## Collaboration-friendly Jupyter skeleton
+## Collaboration-friendly project skeleton sporting Jupyter

 A project skeleton with multistage Dockerfile, resulting in:
 * a lightweight container suitable for deployment
-* a development container that sports Jupyter.
+* a development container with Jupyter.

 ### Instructions